MatthewChau99/CS470---Data-Mining/CS470.hw3/README.txt

 4. outputIris.txt --> output file for iris.data
 5. outputHaberman --> output file for haberman.data
 6. CS470 Homework 3.pdf --> the report
-7. Homework3.tex --> the LaTeX source code
-8. README.txt --> you're reading it
+7. README.txt --> you're reading it

 To run the program, you need to have the Python3 in your system.
 If not, download from https://www.python.org/downloads/